puppetlabs/puppet-docs/source/guides/rest_auth_conf.markdown

 will allow nodes to retrieve their only their own catalog

-environment:: restrict an ACL to a specific set of environments method:: restrict an ACL to a specific set of methods (find, search, save) auth:: restrict an ACL to an authenticated or unauthenticated request the default when unspecified is to restrict the ACL to authenticated requests (ie exactly as if auth yes was present).
+* environment:: restrict an ACL to a specific set of environments
+* method:: restrict an ACL to a specific set of methods (find, search, save)
+* auth:: restrict an ACL to an authenticated or unauthenticated request the default when unspecified is to restrict the ACL to authenticated requests (i.e. exactly as if `auth yes` was present).

 If you want to test the REST API without worrying about ACL permissions, here's a completely permissive auth.conf file